redhat-developer/rh-che/README.md

-# rh-che
-Red Hat Che internal repository
+# Eclipse Che Distribution for Almighty